AlexAegis/js-tooling/packages/autotool-plugin-turbo/readme.md

 filtering to that package only.
 You shouldn't use the internal task implementation of a package because that doesn't ensure that dependencies are met.

+## Notes

+### Why does lint:svelte depend on ^build?

+svelte-check fails if types can't be resolved for an import, and local library export types are only available if the library is packaged. `svelte-package` generates the `.svelte.d.ts` files.

+It is advised to only export ts files, and not svelte files becuase of this type related limitation, but this task dependency is there nontheless to avoid any possible weird errors during lint:svelte.